50 Expert Tips for Hunting the Whitetail Rut

 —Barry Wensel, bowhunting legend, Brothers of the Bow

 A lot of hunters plan their days off or their travel to a top whitetail state around the chasing phase of the rut.
 It kind of makes sense because that’s when you will see that most action.
 But if you’re a bowhunter, the seeking phase is a better time to tag a monster.
 Archers need bucks to not only walk into bow range, but stop or move slowly enough to present a good shot.
 Once bucks start chasing in earnest, that becomes less likely.
 Plus, bucks are harder to lure into bow range with calls when they are busy dogging real does.
 If you’re using archery tackle, now is your prime time.

 Phase Three: Chasing

 The lid has popped off the pressure cooker.
 The first few does are being bred, the scent of estrus is in the air, and every buck in the herd is a heat-seeking missile.
 When most hunters describe “peak rut,” this is the phase they mean.
 Biologically speaking, the apex of breeding activity is yet to come.
-But for hunters, the main event is now.
+But for hunters, this is the big show.

 17. Pick a Fight

 “The best buck call now is one you can make with your mouth.
 A snort-wheeze is the equivalent of walking into a biker bar and poking the biggest guy right in the chest.
 When I see a lone, mature buck cruising during the rut, I don’t bother with grunts, bleats, or antlers.
 I go straight to a snort-wheeze.
 Eighty or 90 percent of the time, that buck is coming.”